NickvisionApps/Denaro/CONTRIBUTING.md

 To check your translation file, make sure your system is in the locale of the language you are translating and run the app.
 You should see your translated strings!

+In case you run the app in GNOME Builder, it will force the app to run in en_US locale.
+To run the app in your locale without exporting and installing it, follow this steps:

+1. Build the application
+2. Press Ctrl+Alt+T to open a terminal inside the application environment
+3. Run the application with the following command: `LC_ALL=<locale-code> /app/opt/org.nickvision.money/NickvisionMoney.GNOME`, where `<locale-code>` is your system locale code (e.g. `it-IT.UTF8`).

 Once all changes to your translated file are made, make sure the file is in the path `NickvisionMoney.Shared/Resources/String.<lang-code>.resx`, commit these changes and create a pull request to the project.

+#### Translating documentation

+User documentation for Denaro is translated separately from the application itself.
+Denaro uses [Yelp](http://yelp.io/) to provide documentation written in [Mallard](http://projectmallard.org/index.html).
+To add a new translation, in `NickvisionMoney.Shared/Docs/yelp` create a directory with a name of language code, copy the content of `C` directory there and translate pages using any text editor.
+On Windows the application uses pages in HTML format (located in `NickvisionMoney.Shared/Docs/html`) that are generated from Yelp pages.
+HTML pages shouldn't be touched and your pull request should not contain any changes for HTML - our team will generate HTML pages after your translation will be accepted to be sure that the content of HTML pages will be the same as of Yelp pages.

 ### Your First Code Contribution